 RangeCut#

-class chemotools.feature_selection.RangeCut(start: int = 0, end: int = -1, wavenumbers: ndarray | None = None)[source]
+class chemotools.feature_selection.RangeCut(start: int = 0, end: int = -1, x_axis: ndarray | None = None, wavenumbers='deprecated')[source]

-Bases: SelectorMixin, BaseEstimator
+Bases: XAxisMixin, SelectorMixin, BaseEstimator

 The range can be specified in two ways: